RyanBaig/ICEPOS/README.md

 - Stat: used for manipulating folder permissions.
 - Screeninfo: Used for obtaining screen information.
 - OS: Used for various operating system-related functionalities including printing, finding absolute path of files, etc.
+- ttkbootstrap: Used for Styling the App and adding the DateEntry.

 ## Functions